What should future monuments look like in your community?

 Presented by the Partnership to Renew the Shaw 54th Memorial , this conversation contextualized current debates around the removal of monuments in historical perspective and considered questions we should ask as we continue these conversations in our communities.

-Public Art, Public Memory is co-organized by the Arts & Culture Department at the Metropolitan Area Planning Council and the Public Art Department at New England Foundation for the Arts, and co-sponsored by the Design Studio for Social Intervention.
+Public Art, Public Memory was co-organized by the Arts & Culture Department at the Metropolitan Area Planning Council and the Public Art Department at New England Foundation for the Arts, and co-sponsored by the Design Studio for Social Intervention.

 These events were part of “Public Art, Public Places,” an ongoing series of cross-sector convenings and communities of practice for planners, artists, culture bearers, and community leaders.
 Click here to learn more.